Asia oil buyers turn to U.S. in hunt for cheap supply

 China remains the largest buyer with four tankers, followed by three to South Korea and two to India.
 The remaining two could head to Singapore, the data shows.

-Unipec, the trading arm of Asia’s largest refiner Sinopec, dominates the trade with imports set to hit 5.7 million tonnes in 2017, up from 3.6 million tonnes in the first eight months, a source familiar with the matter said.
-The company buys about 8 million barrels of U.S. crude on average per month, the source said.
+Unipec, the trading arm of Asia’s largest refiner Sinopec , dominates the trade with imports set to hit 5.5 million tonnes in 2017, up from 3.6 million tonnes in the first eight months, a source familiar with the matter said.
 Reuters could not immediately reach the company for comment.

 Another 12 tankers are provisionally chartered to load U.S. oil in October and November, the data showed.